jujuPS/event_listener/README.md

 # event_listener   <br><br>

-This is a training for how to make multiple independent listeners for the same events.  <br>
+This is a training for how to make multiple independent listeners for the same events.  <br><br>
 The point of the example：  <br> <br>
 1 .
 Let user input how many div they want in the text, and when the user click submit button, These div group will show in this page. <br> <br>
 2 .
 One div has to be used with one button, This is a div group.  <br> <br>